dipratnasakhare/dipratnasakhare/README.md

 dipratnasakhare/dipratnasakhare is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->
-hello everyone i am doing mern cource by masai before joinnig masai i don't have any cs background i have done one cource in jetking in network admistater there i lear about compuster networking cisco router switch , window server 2016 , basic software ang hardware after that i did't got job i dipressed then my brother tell joint masai he also lear full stack web development by cat he java developer after his sugetion i join masai now i like coding i like to create new thing
+hello everyone i am doing mern cource by masai before joinnig masai i din't have any coding background i have done one cource in jetking in network admistater there i lear about computer networking in cisco router switch , window server 2016 , basic software and hardware after that i did't got job i dipressed then my brother suggest me to joint masai he also  full stack web development he lear by cat he is java developer after his sugetion i join masai now am doing meen and i like coding i like to create new thing